I love creating things.

 A few startups later, I knew it was time to branch out on my own.
 I started Slice of Lime which originally was positioned as a mobile application agency.
 This was in 2001, and focusing on mobile was a tad premature.
 Nonetheless, I got to work on my own apps.
 The most popular app was called "You've Got Snow" and it delivered the snow report to your WAP-enabled cell phone, Palm Pilot, or Pocket PC.
 Yes, it was 2001.

 As Slice of Lime grew, I brought on a business partner and we began to understand that one thing we were doing naturally was actually a huge differentiator; a focus on "strategy first."
 This insistence on connecting with the user of a product before designing evolved over 15 years into a sophisticated UX Design practice at Slice of Lime.

 I met my beautiful wife, Kristin, in Boulder and we have two adorable girls, ages 4 and 6.
 We love our life here in Colorado and the chance to expose our kids to the beautiful foothills and Rocky Mountains just a few steps from our front door.

-These days, when I'm not working on Slice of Lime and other side projects, you'll find me trail running through the mountains of Colorado.
+These days, when I'm not working at Pivotal and on other side projects, you'll find me trail running through the mountains of Colorado.

 For those who prefer the basics, you can visit me on LinkedIn here or get the super basic info below.